-At the end of the 19th century, the loner had spread to England, then to the United States, where it continued to win new fans.
+At the end of the 19th century, the loner had spread to England, then to the United States, where it continued to win over new fans.

 The solitary digital revolution